The Best Damn Thing (song): Chart performance

 In the United States, "The Best Damn Thing" debuted and peaked at number 7 on the Bubbling Under Hot 100 chart in the United States.
 The single experienced no physical release in the country, thus becoming the least successful single released from The Best Damn Thing (2007) there.
 The song experienced more success in Canada and Germany, peaking at number 76 on the Canadian Hot 100 and number 64 on the GfK Entertainment charts.
 However, these peaks also resulted in "The Best Damn Thing" becoming Lavigne's most unsuccessful single in these countries at that point in her career.
 On June 27, 2008, the song debuted and peaked at number 51 on the Ö3 Austria Top 40, also becoming the lowest peaking single of Lavigne's career at that point in Austria.
 The song was considerably more successful in Brazil, where it achieved sales of over 60,000 copies, resulting in a platinum certification.

 Music video

 Background

 The music video was directed by Wayne Isham in Los Angeles, California on February 28, 2008.
 The video premiered on Total Request Live Italy on April 4, and on the website Imeem on April 9 following a recorded introduction by Lavigne.
-Lavigne's brother, Matt Lavigne, in addition to former backing band members Jim McGorman, Devin Bronson, and Evan Taubenfeld appear alongside Lavigne in the music video.
+Avril's brother, Matt Lavigne, in addition to former backing band members Jim McGorman, Devin Bronson, and Evan Taubenfeld appear alongside Avril in the music video.
 In the video, Lavigne wore clothes from her clothing line Abbey Dawn.